STOKESLEY PROBUS CLUB

 He was once filling his Green Bin but fell in breaking several ribs and couldn’t climb out.

 Brian was a committed Christian and a Member of St Mary’s Church where he was an outstanding Treasurer.
-His Reports were lucid, well-
+His Reports were lucid, well-presented and appreciated.

 He was highly respected with affection for his support of the Church and its Members.